 Prepaid cards from other providers are not accepted.

 Tickets purchased via your smartphone are personal and non-transferable and are only valid in conjunction with a valid form of ID belonging to the person travelling (passport, identity card, driving licence).
 (If you have a Half-Fare/GA travelcard, this is also a valid form of ID.)

-If you have a travelcard on the SwissPass and have bought a ticket that is linked to it, from 1 November 2016 you will be able to simply show the ticket in the app.
-In order to do this, you must link the personal data in your SBB online account to your SwissPass account.
+If you have a travelcard on the SwissPass and have bought a ticket that is linked to it, from the beginning of November 2017 you will be able to simply show the ticket in the app.
+You need to have logged in with your SwissPass login to do so.
 Once you’ve done this, there’s no need to show your SwissPass card.
 If you can’t get an online connection while your ticket is being checked, you must show your SwissPass or another official form of ID if requested to do so by the inspector.

 Tickets purchased through SBB Mobile are valid for the calendar day that was selected at the time of purchase for each journey made.
 It is not possible to change your journey or exchange your ticket after purchasing.
 If you do not return on the same day or by 5 a.m. the following day, please buy a new single ticket for your journey.
 Please note that regional transport tickets have time limits.